 Built in 2000, Scheide Hall provides a home for the worship, music and counseling programs of the Seminary, including offices for the minister of the chapel, the director of music, and the director of student counseling.
 In the basement are a handful of music practice rooms that can be used by students.
 Scheide also houses the Gambrell Room with its tall floor-to-ceiling windows that overlook the Jane Irwin Memorial Garden and Amphitheater between Scheide and Miller Chapel.
 This room is used for choir rehearsals and occasional lectures and recitals.
 To request use of the Gambrell Room, please read the directions under Building Use.

-This companion building to Miller Chapel is named in honor of the family of longtime Princeton Seminary trustee and benefactor William H. Scheide and his wife, Gertrude.
+This companion building to Miller Chapel is named in honor of the family of longtime Princeton Seminary trustee and benefactor William H. Scheide and his late wife, Gertrude.
 Dr. Scheide is a world-renowned Bach scholar who founded the Bach Aria Group and who owns one of the world’s largest collections of Bach manuscripts.

 Named for Princeton Seminary’s second professor, Samuel Miller, the building that is the spiritual center of the campus has been in continuous use by the Seminary community for worship since it was completed in 1834.
 Originally designed by local architect Charles Steadman, the original building has been renovated four times - in 1874, 1933, 1964 and most recently in 2000.
 It encompasses a ‘one-room’ worship space uniting celebrants, choir and congregation.
 The central pulpit emphasizes the centrality of the proclaimed Word of God in the Reformed tradition.
 Miller Chapel is home to the Joe R. Engle Organ, which was a gift to Princeton Seminary in 2000. (click here for Joe R. Engle Organ disposition)